-Now that you’ve been Googling your competitor, the chances are good that you’ll begin to see other competitor ads popping up as you surf the web.
+Now that you’ve been Googling your competitor, the chances are that you’ll see other competitor ads popping up as you surf the web.
 Take note of any other ads you see, including notes on the content, copy, and graphic design.

 Weak copy, messaging, or design in a competitor’s ads is an opportunity for your business to make a better impression.
 Strong messaging, copy, or graphics will communicate a clear brand position that you can react to.

 It should come as no surprise that advertising is out for many businesses (and small businesses in particular), and content is in.

 Do your competitors have blogs?
 If so, are they writing quality content?
 Are they addressing the same topics and keywords that you are?
 Do they include calls to action within their content?
 If yes, what are they?
 Are readers engaging with the content through comments?

 And blogs are only one form of content for people to engage with.
 Social media is a vital content channel to investigate.

 What kind of content is your competition posting – text, video, photos, or graphics?
 Does it have a distinct visual branding style that makes it easy to identify?
 Is it offering opportunities for authentic connection and valuable information?
 Or is it primarily promotional materials?
 Are followers engaging and interacting?
 What topics are they posting about?